 Vera holds a B.A. in Liberal and Business Studies and has been working with community organizations for over 20 years, primarily in program design and development, women's programs, employability programs, and poverty reduction.
 For the past three and a half years she has assisted with the management of the Surrey Homelessness and Housing Fund, working with the Surrey Homelessness and Housing Society board to grow and distribute the fund, develop and launch a granting program, and lead community initiatives aimed at reducing homelessness and increasing access to housing.
 In her role as Manager, Community Projects, Vera will supervise our various community programs and partnerships.

-Program Coordinator, Surrey Homelessness & Housing Fund
+Specialist Housing, Surrey Homelessness & Housing Fund

 Sandra joined VCF in 2009 as Philanthropic Services Coordinator of the Donor Advised Funds Program and is now the Housing Coordinator for the Surrey Homelessness and Housing Fund, which grants to projects that make a difference in the lives of peoples who are homeless or at-risk of homelessness in Surrey.
 Before joining VCF, Sandra worked as a mortgage lender at the Vancity Member Services Centre.
 She graduated from UBC in English, Fine Arts, and Education.